 “Literarily,” Hoekstra’s first book, “Bothering the Coffee Drinkers,” appeared on the Canopic Publishing (TN) imprint in April 2006 and earned an Independent Publisher Award (IPPY) for Best Short Fiction (Bronze Medal). · As Paste Magazine noted, “Music runs like a liquid vein through these 80-proof experiences.
 Hoekstra pours it out with a Dylan-esque fervor, giving us a sputtering catalog of beauties and terrors…” Several of the selections in the book appeared in other publications, and one story, “The Blarney Stone” was nominated for a 2006 Pushcart Prize.
 A second book of Hoekstra prose, The Tenth Inning, and his first book of poetry, Unopened followed, in 2019.
 Unopened earned stellar reviews and spurred Hoekstra to return to performing through a return to radio, readings, and music gigs, (Get the Funk Out @ KHOE California, , Writers Voices @KHOE Iowa, Word Stream @WDVX Knoxville) and a bevy of music gigs and readings, the latter including Nashville appearances at East Side Storytellin’ (Nashville), Lyrical Brew (Nashville), Poet’s Corner at Scarritt-Bennett (Nashville), and the Southern Festival of Books .

-A new book o short stories, “Ten Seconds In-Between,” will be published by Better than Starbucks press in June, 2021
+Hoekstra’s latest book of short stories, “Ten Seconds In-Between,” was published by Better than Starbucks press in June, 2021 earning a Royal Dragonfly Award for Best Short Story Collection.

 “Doug Hoekstra is either the Hank Williams of the printed page, or the Raymond Carver of the recording studio.
 Like Leonard Cohen he moves smoothly between writing songs and writing poetry.
 He works so gracefully because he knows language is the set of wings required and with those wings he can soar and glide.
 Read him and you will recognize that here is art that’s been waiting for you.
 It will feel that personal.”